-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Sacred Music (MSMus) Program: This degree is awarded to students who have demonstrated the following: a) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; b) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; c) Developed ability to: i.
-Gather, review, evaluate and interpret information; and ii.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; d) Developed, detailed knowledge of and experience in research in an area of the discipline; e) Developed critical thinking and analytical skills inside and outside the discipline; and f) Ability to apply learning from one or more areas outside the discipline.
-Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
+Baccalaureate/Bachelor's degree: Hono (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Sacred Music (MSMus) Program: This degree is awarded to students who have demonstrated the following: a) Developed knowledge and critical understanding of the key concept methodologies, current advances theoretical approaches and assumptions in a discipline overal as well as in a specialized area of discipline; b) Developed understanding of many of the major fields in a discipline including, where appropriate, fror an interdisciplinary perspective, a how the fields may intersect with fields in related disciplines; c) Developed ability to: sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
 Developed, systematic and discriminating understanding of the Christian heritage, its music, scriptures, history, theological themes, issues and disputes, current issues in global Christian thought, life and practice, for the practice of music ministry; Developed comprehensive and discriminating familiarity with the music and theology of at least one Christian tradition and ability to identify and respect the diversity of theological viewpoints and pastoral practices within other religious traditions, such as varieties of Christian worship, song repertoire, and competencies for effective music leadership; Developed ability to: Interpret music as it relates to scripture and religious texts using a variety of methods, sources and norms; and Demonstrate critical understanding of one's area of musical specialization in relation to faith practices, cultural contexts, and leadership; Ability to evaluate current research and interpretation in the study of Scripture, theology, musical arts and the history of Christianity, and apply learning to diverse contexts of worship practices.
-2. Knowledge of methodologies An understanding of methods of enquiry or creative activity, or both, in their primary area of study that enables the student to: a) Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: b) Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship. historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
+2. Knowledge of methodologies An understanding of methods of enquiry creative activity, or both, in their primarea of study that enables the student to: a) Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: b) Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects current research or equivalent advances scholarship. area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; • Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
 Developed ability to employ library and information resources to identify authoritative primary sources and relevant secondary sources for the study of Christian religious heritage, sacred repertoire, and the practice of music ministry; Developed techniques of enquiry, interpretation and analysis of sources in order to test premises and perspectives and to acquire knowledge and performative skills; Ability to report research systematically and intelligibly, and develop and support a sustained argument in written form, or in application to specialized instances of musical and liturgical cultural practices; and